Wondering how to choose the perfect camera? Here’s some tips to get you started.

 Medium Format Film Cameras

-In fact, I tell most aspiring photographers that the gear isn’t the only point to focus on when starting photography.
-Although it is important to choose a camera dependent on your style, intention and preferred method of medium, photography is about vision and composition when capturing a subject.
+In fact, I tell most aspiring photographers that the gear isn’t main focus when starting photography.
+Although, it’s important to choose a camera dependent on your style, intention and preferred method of medium.
+Photography is about vision and composition when capturing a subject.
 Let your camera be a starting point and let your creativity guide the way.

 Do you have a preferred camera system that I didn’t mention in this article?
 Let me know what you shoot with and how it applies to your style on social at @h_collective.